tototomate123/tuwunel/docs/turn.md

 # Setting up TURN/STURN

-In order to make or receive calls, a TURN server is required. conduwuit suggests using [Coturn](https://github.com/coturn/coturn) for this purpose, which is also available as a Docker image.
+In order to make or receive calls, a TURN server is required.
+Tuwunel suggests using [Coturn](https://github.com/coturn/coturn) for this purpose, which is also available as a Docker image.